komodorio/mlops-workshop/README.md

 ## Chapter 4: PyTorch and real training

-TODO: illustrate and explain 4 models we are working with.
-It's just like "Miss Universe" we want to choose.

 We'll run direct training of single model variant.
 The training script is parameterized to have all our combinations inside.
 We're skipping realistic long data loading (eg from S3) by mounting volume to Pod.